fetchai/genesis-fetchhub/fetchhub-4/9-software-upgrade-v0.15.0.md

 > :exclamation: Please make sure that the infrastructure sizing is adjusted **before** restarting nodes with `fetchd v0.15.0`.

-## Configure minimum gas prices
+## Configure `minimum-gas-prices`

-Starting with `fetchd v0.15.0`, the node must have `minimum-gas-prices` configured.
+Starting with `fetchd v0.15.0`, the node must have `minimum-gas-prices` explicitly configured, and it must be set to non-empty value.

-If this setting is missing, the node will fail to start with an error similar to:
+If this setting is missing or is set to empty value, the node will fail to start with an error similar to:

 ```log
 Error: set min gas price in app.toml or flag or env variable: error in app.toml